BUNPC/DynamicSpeckleModel/README.md

 2) Run demo.m
   - To modify the scattering properties and the detector properties, change the corresponding parameters in ModelSettings.m

-Notes:

-Calculate the speckle size from sSize_Calculator.m and input the sSize value in the DSM.m code.

 The demo.m outputs the speckle contrast as a function of exposure time, speckle pattern measured at exposure time 1 and 100 mus and sigma(K) for 10 configurations: